Jehnny Beth: Solo

 In 2015, Beth took part in the "David Bowie Is ..." exhibition by performing live some of Bowie's hits, including "Space Oddity" and "The Man Who Sold the World".
 On 27 June 2016, Beth performed live solo to open for PJ Harvey at the Eden Project in Cornwall, England.
 On 11 February 2017, Beth played her first full solo (piano) performance at Grauzone Festival in The Hague, The Netherlands.

 Jehnny Beth performing at Aftershock 2023.

 In June 2020, Beth released To Love Is to Live, her first solo album – or "personal" album as she refers to it.
 It featured collaborations with singer Joe Talbot of Idles, arranger and producer Atticus Ross (a frequent collaborator of Trent Reznor), and singer Romy Madley Croft of the xx.
 Croft recorded backing vocals on the song "We Will Sin Together" which was promoted as a single.
 The album was widely acclaimed by critics.
 Videos were shot to promote the singles "I'm the Man", "Flower", "Heroine", and "We Will Sin Together".
 Beth's YouTube channel also includes a concert performed at the BBC Radio 6 Music Festival in London, at the Roundhouse prior to the release of the album.

 On August 29, 2025, Beth released her second solo studio album, You Heartbreaker, You, via Fiction Records.
+In January 2026 she performed at a David Bowie tribute night at the British Museum.